keanu027/handraiser/README.md

-# See the `DESIGN_SPEC.md` for a detailed specification for this project.
+# See the `DESIGN_SPEC.md` for a detailed specification for this project....